-Self-help tips and tools for adults with ADD / ADHD
+Self-help tips and tools for adults with ADHD

-Seven Helpful Habits for ADDers – Article for adults with ADD/ADHD describes how to uncover your special talents and use them to achieve important goals.
+Seven Helpful Habits for ADDers – Article describes how to uncover your special talents and use them to achieve important goals.
 (ADDitude)

-Managing Money (PDF) – Practical ADD/ADHD-specific tips on how to improve your money management skills, follow a budget, and stay on top of bills.
-(National Resource Center on AD/HD)
+Managing Money – Practical ADHD-specific tips on how to improve your money management skills, follow a budget, and stay on top of bills.
+(National Resource Center on ADHD)

-Top Ten ADD Traps in the Workplace – Covers the top workplace stumbling blocks for people with ADD, and strategies for avoiding them, written by Dr. Kathleen Nadeau.
-(Attention Deficit Disorder Resources)
+Top Ten ADHD Traps in the Workplace – Covers the top workplace stumbling blocks for people with ADD, and strategies for avoiding them, written by Dr. Kathleen Nadeau.
+(Healthy Place)

-Succeeding in the Workplace (PDF) – An information-packed guide to succeeding at work despite adult ADD/ADHD.
+How to Succeed in the Workplace – An information-packed guide to succeeding at work despite adult ADHD.
 (National Resource Center on ADHD)

-Interacting with Others: Tips for Adults with AD/HD – Learn how the symptoms of ADD/ADHD can result in social and relationship issues and find out how to improve those interactions.
+Interacting with Others: Tips for Adults with ADHD – Learn how the symptoms of ADHD can result in social and relationship issues and find out how to improve those interactions.
 For the complete guide, see Social Skills in Adults.
 (National Resource Center on ADHD)

-Find Local CHADD Chapters – Searchable directory of support groups that focus on both children and adults with ADD/ADHD (Children and Adults with Attention Deficit Hyperactivity Disorder)
+Find Local CHADD Chapters – Searchable directory of support groups that focus on both children and adults with ADHD (Children and Adults with Attention Deficit Hyperactivity Disorder)